namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 2/9/24
+- Going back to the playwright story for themes
+- Right now, just reading documentation and trying to improve the current codebase

 ### 2/8/24
-- Will be working on completing the 2350 story
+- Continued working on 2348 and 2350
-- Then will move on to the other SOC component stories if 2350 goes in
+- Have the 2371 story for adding CUEC to template builder ready

 ### 2/7/24
 - Worked on more testing and hardening for 2348 and 2350